yonasBSD/forgejo/docs/unsure-where-to-put/blog.md

+# 2024-02 Considerations on Mapping and Architectural decisions

+This month we discussed how a federated Person should be mapped to a local FederatedUser representation.
+Having a reliable mapping will be very important to trace code- / issue- and other ownerships.

+I am very glad about the constructive & good discussion and many cool inputs.
+If you are interested in the federation related architecture you can have a sneak preview here: https://codeberg.org/meissa/forgejo/src/branch/forgejo-federated-star/docs/unsure-where-to-put/federation-architecture.md

+Next an final step on our way to "fereated Stars" will be "UI star triggers a federated Like Activity (in case of mirrored repos?)" - stay tuned for next month step :-).

+In case of interest find the current roadmap at: https://codeberg.org/forgejo/forgejo/pulls/1680

 # 2024-01 Federated staring with Like Activity

 We did the next step.
 We now use a plain Like Activity for expressing the Star action.